olawaleayilara/olawaleayilara.github.io/publications.md

 #### Applied Papers ####
  1. Zhang, L., Lix, L.M., **Ayilara, O.F.**, Bohm, E. and Sawatzky, R. (2018).
-The Effect of Multimorbidity on Change in Health-related Quality of Life for Hip and Knee Arthroplasty.
-Bone and Joint Journal, Accepted.
+[The Effect of Multimorbidity on Change in Health-related Quality of Life for Hip and Knee Arthroplasty.
+Bone and Joint Journal, 100-B(9), 1168-1174.](https://www.ncbi.nlm.nih.gov/pubmed/30168766)